-- 1) Formation and evolution processes of solid planets, satellites, and solar system small bodies. - Phase transitions and physical properties of the Earth's deep interior (Ultra-high pressure experiments using synchrotron radiation on the Earth's interior materials and their simulants). - 3) Developments of apparatus and techniques (e.g., in-situ observations under high pressure, hyperspectral imager, threedimensional image analysis and space weathering apparatus, etc.). - 4) Dynamic process for geologic activity on planetary bodies. - 5) Material sciences and instrument developments in space missions (e.g., HAYABUSA-2, SLIM, MMX, JUICE).
+- 1) Formation and evolution processes of solid planets, satellites, and solar system small bodies. - 2) Phase transitions and physical properties of the Earth's deep interior (Ultra-high pressure experiments using synchrotron radiation on the Earth's interior materials and their simulants). - 3) Developments of instruments onboard spacecrafts (e.g., MMX, SLIM, and JUICE) and techniques (e.g., in-situ observations under high pressure, hyperspectral imager, three-dimensional image analysis and space weathering apparatus, etc.). - 4) Dynamic process for atmospheric and geologic activity on planetary bodies. - 5) Measurements of cosmic dust and development of dust accelerator.

 The Earth, planets, satellites and other objects in the Solar System have wide varieties in surface environments and interior structures.
 Differentiation of materials along with planetary thermal evolution played a crucial role in the present state of these solar system bodies.
-Using spacecrafts and ground observations, theoretical simulations and experimental methods, we investigate the origin and evolution of various solar system bodies from dust particle to planets.
+Using spacecrafts and telescopic observations, theoretical simulations and experimental methods, we investigate the origin and evolution of various solar system bodies from dust particle to planets.